Police arrest woman in UK phone-hacking probe

+LONDON, June 14 A rise in housebuilders underpinned gains on Britain's top share index on Wednesday following a well-received update from mid cap Bellway, with a weaker pound also lending support.

-LONDON London police investigating the scandal of illegal telephone hacking centred on the British arm of Rupert Murdoch's News Corp (NWSA.O) empire said they had arrested a woman on Wednesday as part of their inquiry.
+LONDON Nov 30 London police investigating the scandal of illegal telephone hacking centred on the British arm of Rupert Murdoch's News Corp empire said they had arrested a woman on Wednesday as part of their inquiry.

 Police said the unnamed 31-year-old had been detained on suspicion of conspiracy to intercept voicemail messages.
 She is now being questioned at a police station in northeast England.